Distribution of the time to explosion for one-dimensional diffusions: Connections with differential equations

 \begin{proof} The equivalence of (i) and (ii) is the subject of the {Feller} test for explosions \citep[see for example Theorem~5.5.29 in][]{KS1}.
 The equivalence of (i) and (iii) follows from Theorem~\ref{Thm1}.
 Under the stated conditions, the equivalence of (i) and (iv) is covered by Propositions~\ref{Prop4} and \ref{Prop5}; whereas the equivalence of (i) and (v) is covered by Propositions~\ref{Prop3} and \ref{Prop1}.
 The equivalence of (iv) and (iv)$^\prime$ (resp., (v) and (v)$^\prime$) is the subject of Proposition~\ref{C:uniqueODE} (resp., Proposition~\ref{C:uniquePDE}). \end{proof}

-It would be of some interest to have a more ``circular" proof of this result, in particular, a derivation of the {Feller} test (ii) from one of the minimality properties (iv) and (v).
+It would be of some interest to have a more ``circular" proof of this result, in particular, a direct derivation of the {Feller} test (ii) from one of the minimality properties (iv), (v).